-Early iterations of PN9's vertex model remained in good agreement with the convex hull model's shape, pole and period.
-As the radar model's initial parameters were derived from lightcurve data, a coarse radar period scan was conducted to confirm that the radar data independently favour a 2.5 h solution.
-This period scan utilised the same six-pole strategy described in Section 3.1.
+data independently favour a 2.5-h solution.
+This period scan utilized the same six-pole strategy described in Section 3.1.
 Computational limitations restricted this to a coarse resolution that can only show global minima, and not identify local minima required for a precise period measurement.
 The resolution was increased around multiples of 2.5 h, as these are the most likely alternate solutions.
-As shown in Figure 5, a coarse period scan with radar data indicates a clear global minimum close to 2.5 h.
+As shown in Fig. 5, a coarse period scan with radar data indicates a clear global minimum close to 2.5 h.